softwaremill/ox/README.md

 If there's a missing case, the compiler will warn you that the `match` is not exhaustive, and give you a hint as to what is missing.
 Similarly, there will be a warning in case of an unneeded, extra match case.

+### Closed channels (done / error)

+If any of the channels is (or becomes) in an error state, `select` returns with that error.
+If all channels are done, by default `select` returns with a `Done` as well.

+However, a variant of the receive clause, namely `source.receiveOrDoneClause`, will cause a `Done` to be returned from the select, if that source is done (instead of waiting for another clause to become satisfied).

+It is possible to inspect which channel is in a closed state by using the `.isDone`, `.isError` and `.isClosed` methods (plus detailed variants).

 ### Default clauses